 HPM Financial Aid, Award, and Assistantship Information

 For most incoming students, financial aid is a serious consideration, and almost all interested students receive some form of aid during the course of their studies.
-This financial aid comes from a variety of sources – the department, the university, outside organizations – and in a variety of forms: fellowships, scholarships, traineeships, graduate teaching and research assistantships, graduate Work-Study assistantships, and loans.
+This financial aid comes from a variety of sources – the department, the university, outside organizations – and in a variety of forms: fellowships, scholarships, traineeships, graduate teaching and research assistantships, and loans.
 The terms of this aid and the amounts available vary considerably.
 Some programs are administered by the university, while others are handled routinely by the department.
 In all cases we try to help the student in every way that we can.

 In order to meet U.S. Immigration requirements for entry into the United States, international students must have proof of sufficient financial resources to cover educational and living expenses for the duration of their program in place before visa documents can be issued.
 A completed Financial Certificate outlining available financial support, along with original evidence to support the amounts indicated (bank statements, scholarship letters, etc.), must be submitted along with the application for admission.
 This means that it is virtually impossible for international students to claim financial need as a criterion for department assistantship awards; in that case, assistantships will be awarded solely on the match between a faculty member’s needs and the student’s skills and experience.

 Students in the Executive Master’s Program are considered by the university to be part-time students.
 Financial aid is available for part-time students registered for minimum of 4.5 credit hours per semester.
 However, professional associations, fraternal organizations, tribal councils, and community groups have all been sources of sponsorship and scholarship funding for students.
 In addition, many students have obtained low-interest loans through their local lending institutions.
 We recommend that you discuss these options with your employer or human resource director to determine the most efficient funding source and opportunity for yourself.